Dominic Steavu

 6) actively develop their knowledge of relevant theories and methods.

-I reserve the right to unilaterally withdraw from an MA, Comp Exam (PhD), or dissertation committee at any time if any of these expectations are not met or if there is no sufficient evidence of attempting to meeting them.
+I reserve the right to unilaterally withdraw from an MA, Comp Exam (PhD), or dissertation committee at any time if any of these expectations are not met or if there is insufficient evidence of attempting to meeting them.